The Body Under Stress

 Caregivers Often Ignore Their Own Physical Decline

-Caregivers, spouses, parents, and family members supporting someone with serious emotional, mental health, addiction, or behavioral challenges often spend years focused on helping others survive.
+Caregivers, spouses, parents, and family members supporting someone with emotional instability, addiction, trauma, or prolonged behavioral crises often spend years focused on helping others survive.

 Over time, emotional survival can quietly become physical survival.

-This page does not provide medical diagnosis or treatment.
+This page does not provide medical diagnosis, legal advice, therapy, or treatment.
 Information regarding stress, trauma, inflammation, immune response, nervous system regulation, and physical health is provided for educational purposes only.

 Always consult qualified medical and mental health professionals regarding physical or psychological symptoms.